jzstraley/jzstraley.github.io/_pages/topics.md

     <div>
       <br>
       <center><mark>
-        Disclaimer: This guide is intended for residents of the CAMC health system only.
-This is not endorsed nor is it recommended by WVU/CAMC.
+        Disclaimer: This is not endorsed nor is it recommended by WVU/CAMC.
         </mark></center>
        <center><h5>
         By: J. Austin Straley, DO